TheOSuite/oIAF/README.md

 ## Remember: Be Responsible!

 This tool is powerful, but it's your responsibility to use it legally and ethically.
 Only test websites where you have permission.

-## Need Help?

-If you have questions or find bugs, you can visit the GitHub repository: [https://www.github.com/fish-hue/eIAF.git](https://www.github.com/fish-hue/eIAF.git) and open an "Issue".

 ---